Danny Did Ambassadors Program

 3leggedchair@comcast.net

 Kari and her husband Dennis lost their 22-year-old son Jake to SUDEP in March 2009.
 They serve as our liaison to the Minnesota Chapter of the Epilepsy Foundation.
-For many summers the Knapp family hosted a Socks & Sandals Golf Outing fund raiser, aptly named because Jake always wore socks with his sandals.
-Portions of the proceeds funded seizure detection devices for families in need.
+For many summers the Knapp family hosts a Socks & Sandals Golf Outing fundraiser, named because Jake always wore socks with his sandals.
+Portions of the proceeds funded seizure detection devices for families who cannot afford them.

 stefanie.mingel@gmail.com